pnp/powershell/pages/articles/authentication.md

 Register-PnPManagementShellAccess
 ```

 You'll notice that the cmdlet is not called `Register-PnPPowerShellAccess`.
-This is due that both PnP PowerShell and the CLI for Microsoft 365 make use of this Azure AD application.
+This is because both PnP PowerShell and the CLI for Microsoft 365 make use of this Azure AD application.

 > [!Important]
 > You need to run this cmdlet with an identity that has write access to the Azure AD.